*This article was originally released in August 2023 and updated with additional material in November 2024.

 How Big Is the Vodka Market in the United States?

 Vodka in the U.S. is currently led by mainstay brands such as Tito’s Handmade Vodka, Smirnoff, New Amsterdam, and Svedka.
-Tito’s managed to lead all vodka brands in growth terms, adding nearly 600,000 cases, but the segment is being pushed forward even further by brands like Deep Eddy, Skol Vodka, McCormick Vodka, and Western Son Vodka.
+Tito’s managed to lead all vodka brands in growth terms, adding nearly 600,000 cases, but the segment is being pushed forward by smaller high-growth brands like Western Son Vodka and 360 Vodka.
 The states responsible for the highest sales of 9L cases of vodka are:

 The states and territories responsible for selling the most vodka cases per capita included: